orbs-network/orbs-spec/behaviors/services/public-api.md

 * Calculate the transaction `tx_id` (see transaction format for structure).
 * Send transaction to the network by calling `TransactionPool.AddNewTransaction`.
   * On failure, send response to client along with the reference block height and timestamp.
-* Block until `ReturnTransactionResults` is called with the relevant `tx_id`.
+* Block until `HandleTransactionResults` or `HandleTransactionError` are called with the relevant `tx_id`.
 * If a [configurable](../config/services.md) timeout expires during the block, fail.
-  * Note: Beware of having the forwarded transaction fail somewhere else and swallowed without calling `ReturnTransactionResults`.
+  * Note: Beware of having the forwarded transaction fail somewhere else and swallowed without calling `HandleTransactionResults`, `HandleTransactionError`.

-&nbsp;
-## `UpdateTransactionResults` (method)

-> Called by the TransactionResults Handler

-* For every transaction:
-  * Locate the relevant blocking `SendTransaction` contexts based on the `tx_id`.
-  * Unblock them to respond to the client using the data from the transaction receipt.

 &nbsp;
 ## `GetTransactionStatus` (method)